tlake/robo-rally-variants/moba-rally/rules.md

 ## Game Features

 ### Teamwork
-A robot does not block weapons fire or line-of-sight for other allied robots.
-Robots do not deal damage to other allied robots (friendly fire is off).
+Most weapons and attacks do not affect or damage allied robots, and allied robots do not block line of sight for other allied robots.
+The cases where this is not so are as follows:
+- _Pressor Beam_ and _Tractor Beam_ must affect the first robot (allied or enemy) it could hit.
+- _Ramming Gear_ still does damage to allied robots.

+Consider the following example, where angle brackets indicate the direction in which a robot is facing, robots 1 and 2 are allied, and robots 3 and 4 are allied:

+`R1>   R2>   <R3   <R4`

+- R1 and R2 will both deal main laser damage to R3, and R3 and R4 will both deal main laser damage to R2.
+- If R1 uses _High-Power Laser_, both R3 and R4 will take main laser damage.
+- If R1 uses _Pressor Beam_ or _Tractor Beam_, it must affect R2.
+- If R3 were instead a tower or a base, both R1 and R2 could use _Mini Howitzer_ to damage it.
+- If R1 uses _Mini Howitzer_ to attack (and R3 is in range), the weapon would bypass R2 and apply _Mini Howitzer_'s damage and pushing ability to R3.
+- If R1 possesses _Ramming Gear_ and pushes R2, R2 will take damage as specified from _Ramming Gear_.
+- If R1 uses _Radio Control_ or _Scrambler_, R3 will be affected.

+A robot may still push any robot, allied or enemy.

 ### Spawning
 A robot may only respawn in their team's spawning zone.
 Robots do not fire weapons while inside the spawn zone, and attacks from the board do not extend into spawn zones.
 The barrier is one-way; dying and respawning is the only way to re-enter the spawning zone.

 ### Objectives
 "Objectives" is a term that means "towers and/or bases."
 Objectives cannot be damaged by a robot's regular laser fire; rather, the _Mini Howitzer_ option card is the only way to damage a tower or a base, and is a permanent global option.
 See the **Option Cards** section for rules.

 ### Towers
 Towers have a range of 3 squares, calculated without diagonals (this creates a diamond-shaped threat zone - see diagram at end of section).
 When weapons are fired, a tower selects a target at random from enemy robots in range and deals 3 damage to that robot.
 Towers are tall, so walls and other robots don't block a tower's line of sight.

 Towers have 10 hit points, and count as impassable terrain that blocks weapons fire and line of sight until destroyed.

-When destroyed (check for destruction as the final step of the damage phase, after all other damages and deaths have been accounted for), a tower deals 5 damage to its friendly base, and each living enemy robot is awarded an option card.
+When destroyed, a tower deals 5 damage to its friendly base, and each living enemy robot is awarded an option card.

 ```
 tower threat pattern: